vskaret/vskaret.github.io/_posts/2023-02-25-paperspace-setup.md

 Note that they do have a [referral program](https://www.paperspace.com/referral-program) where you get $15 credit for each person you get to signup.

+If you have not signed up yet, you get $10 credits if you sign up through [this link](https://console.paperspace.com/signup?R=QQTNNPQ) (and I get $15 credits).

 ## How does a Paperspace machine work?

 Each machine you run is ephemeral, meaning everything you do there will be lost.
 However, there is a `/storage` folder on each machine which is stored persistently.
 Note that if you store more than your allocated amount inside of this folder, they will charge you $/GB.